-Our products are medical devices and are subject to regulation in the United States by FDA and other federal agencies, and comparable authorities in other countries.
-In December 2011, following FDA approval of the new indication, we began to market the Isolator Synergy System for the treatment of patients with persistent and long-standing persistent Afib during open-heart concomitant surgical procedures such as coronary artery bypass grafting (CABG) and valve replacement or repair.
-The Isolator Synergy System was previously 510(k) cleared for the ablation of cardiac tissue, and continues to be marketed in the United States under both the 510(k) clearance and PMA approval.
-Our minimally invasive clamps are 510(k) cleared for the ablation of cardiac tissue.
-Our multifunctional pen and multifunctional linear pen are 510(k) cleared for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias and for the ablation of cardiac tissue.
-Our cryoablation products are 510(k) cleared for the treatment of cardiac arrhythmias.
+Our products are medical devices and are subject to regulation in the United States by FDA and other federal agencies, and by comparable authorities in other countries.
+All of our products marketed in the United States have been cleared by FDA pursuant to section 510(k) of the Food, Drug & Cosmetic Act (FDCA).
+In addition, our Isolator Synergy System received Pre-Market Approval from FDA in December 2011 for the treatment of patients with persistent and long-standing persistent Afib concomitant to another open-heart surgical procedure such as coronary artery bypass grafting (CABG) or cardiac valve replacement or repair.
+The Isolator Synergy System was previously 510(k) cleared for the ablation of cardiac tissue, and continues to be marketed in the United States under both the 510(k) clearance and premarket approval (PMA).
+Our RF clamps have 510(k) clearance for the ablation of cardiac tissue.
+Our multifunctional pen and multifunctional linear pen have 510(k) clearance for temporary pacing, sensing, stimulating and recording during the evaluation of cardiac arrhythmias, and for the ablation of cardiac tissue.
+Our cryoablation products have 510(k) clearance for the treatment of cardiac arrhythmias.
 Our CRYO2 probes received an additional 510(k) clearance in December 2014 for blocking pain by temporarily ablating peripheral nerves.
 The Lumitip dissector is 510(k) cleared for use in the dissection of soft tissues during general, ear, nose and throat, thoracic, urological and gynecological surgical procedures.
 The AtriClip system is 510(k) cleared for occlusion of the left atrial appendage under direct visualization in conjunction with other open cardiac surgical procedures.
-The Estech Fusion Ablation System is 510(k) cleared to ablate cardiac tissue and for temporary cardiac pacing, sensing, recording and stimulation during the evaluation of cardiac arrhythmias.
-The AFfirm

-Bipolar Pacing Probe is 510(k) cleared to provide transient cardiac pacing or recording for the assessment of electrical isolation/conduction block of ablation lesions in the surgical treatment of arrhythmias.
+The COBRA Fusion Ablation System is 510(k) cleared to ablate cardiac tissue and for temporary cardiac pacing, sensing, recording and stimulation during the evaluation of cardiac arrhythmias.
+The AFfirm Bipolar Pacing Probe is 510(k) cleared to provide transient cardiac pacing or recording for the assessment of electrical isolation/conduction block of ablation lesions in the surgical treatment of arrhythmias.
+The EPi-Sense Guided Coagulation System with VisiTrax technology has 510(k) clearance for coagulation of cardiac tissue using RF energy using thoracoscopic, endoscopic, and laparoscopic surgical techniques, and temporary cardiac signal sensing and recording during surgery when connected to an external recording device.

 FDA regulations govern nearly all of the activities that we perform, or that are performed on our behalf, to ensure that medical products distributed domestically or exported internationally are safe and effective for their intended uses.
-The activities that the FDA regulates include the following:
+The activities that FDA regulates include the following:

-- product design, development and manufacture;

-- product safety, testing, labeling and storage;

-- pre-clinical testing in animals and in the laboratory;

-- clinical investigations in humans;

-- premarketing clearance or approval;

-- record keeping and document retention procedures;
+- product design, development and manufacture; - · product safety, testing, labeling and storage; - pre-clinical testing in animals and in the laboratory; - · clinical investigations in humans; - · premarketing clearance or approval; - record keeping and document retention procedures;

 - advertising and promotion;

 - the import and export of products;

 - product marketing, sales and distribution;

 - post-marketing surveillance and medical device reporting, including reporting of deaths, serious injuries, device malfunctions or other adverse events; and

 - corrective actions, removals and recalls.